JanuaryLabs/serverize/src/pages/guides/bundler.md

 ### Start here

-This guide applies on projects that use a dler like [esbuild](https://esbuild.github.io/), [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/), [parcel](https://parceljs.org/), [vite](https://vitejs.dev/), ...etc.
+This guide applies on projects that use a bundler like [esbuild](https://esbuild.github.io/), [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/), [parcel](https://parceljs.org/), [vite](https://vitejs.dev/), ...etc.

-A dler is a tool that bundles your code and dependencies into a single file which can be served by a static file server like Nginx or Apache or might dle an API server.
+A bundler is a tool that bundles your code and dependencies into a single file which can be served by a static file server like Nginx or Apache or might bundle an API server.

 It's very similar to the [Node.js guide](./node) but with one difference: you need to run `npm run build` before the `COPY` command.